-Teams that call less than 24 hours in advance to cancel, do not have enough members to field a complete team, or simply do not show will be given a forfeit.
+Teams that call less than 24 hours in advance to cancel, do not have enough members to field a complete team*, or simply do not show will be given a forfeit.
 Two forfeits will eliminate a team from season and tournament play.
 If a team is eliminated from a major (minor) sport due to forfeits, that team is ineligible to participate in the next major (minor) sport.

-Teams wishing to have a person play for them who is not an active* member of their organization and who does not live in their respective residence hall, may write or e-mail a request to the Intramural Supervising staff.
-The letter needs to explain why that person should be permitted to play on their team and still be considered a point-team.
-The letter needs to be provided at the same time the roster is due or before.
-If the request is denied, teams may still play with the person on their team.
-However, they will not be considered as a point-team, but will still be eligible for champion t-shirts, however.
+A team wishing to have a person play for them and is not a part of their organization or who does not live in their respective residence hall may email a request to the Intramural staff.
+The letter must explain why that person should be permitted to play on their team and still be considered a point team.
+The letter needs to be submitted at least 24 hours before rosters are due.
+If the request is denied, teams may still play with the person, but they cannot receive points.
+They are still eligible for champion t-shirts, however.

 If either of these applies, a F/S member may then join a point-team under the conditions that the F/S member is considered as a “Player Outside of a Residence Hall.”
 (See rule above.)